-- Join hundreds of community volunteers at our annual signature service day events (MLK Day of Service, Youth Service Earth Fest, Summer Service Bash, 9/11 Day of Service & Remembrance)
+- Annual Signature Service Days (MLK Day of Service, Youth Service Earth Fest, Summer Service Bash, Salute to Service Day)

 Beautify this coastal park and keep our ocean ecosystem healthy by removing trash and micro plastics.
 Additional Community Action Day projects may vary.

 Join other community volunteers as they come together to help with various park beautification tasks around this beautiful historic park.
 Additional Community Action Day projects may vary.

 Miami-Dade Parks’ Natural Area Management unit is responsible for managing and restoring over 90 nature preserves totaling more than 26,000 acres of land.
 The NAM team provides natural resources management services as well as scientific and environmental expertise to various county, state and federal agencies- get to know them and be part of their restoration efforts during a special community cleanup in the natural area located within Kendall Indian Hammocks Park!

 The Park Conservation Corps is a signature volunteer group comprised of individuals passionate about serving their community and playing an active role in enhancing Miami-Dade County’s park system.
 Park Conservation Corps members represent a variety of professions across business, government, education and the non-profit sector.
 They come together with one goal in mind: to champion for parks, open spaces and the conservation of natural areas in our local community through direct civic engagement.